b-jesch/skin.estuary.modv2/README.md

 ### 4.1.0+nexus ###
 - .1
   * Introducing Skin Timers as replacement for splash screen timers
-  * extend power menu property "reboot from emmc/nand"
+  * extend power menu property "reboot from eMMC/NAND"
   * Applying special seasonal themes to splash screen, update textures
+  * fixed wrong behaviour on startup/logout when profiles are used (Issue #65)

 - .0